callumflack/callum-flack-design/content/pages/about.md

 <!-- ### Experienced -->

 Since starting out in 2000, Callum has worked in London, Melbourne, Sydney and Brisbane, for design studios, advertising agencies and tech startups.
-Since 2015, Callum, his wife and their young family have lived in Cairns, Australia.
+Since 2015, Callum and his family have lived in Cairns, Australia.
 Before teaching himself to code websites in 2010, his career highlight was working as a brand designer at Saatchi & Saatchi Design, London in 2006.
 Callum has also owned and run <a target="_blank" href="https://www.discogs.com/artist/2452856-Callum-Flack">a few vinyl record labels in past years</a>.

 <!-- , so I know how to create products for a niche community. -->